TransparenceTeam/transparence1/README.md

 - See the relevant laws connected to the tweets
 - Sign-up to become a user or a contributor
 - Search for politicians or tweets
+- Like and save posts for later if you're a user

 As a contributor:
 - Connect tweets with relevant french laws
 - Mark tweets as political in nature or dismiss them
 - Select a policy area relevant to the tweet
 - Create new posts to display
-- View your profile to check your progress pie
+- View your profile to check your progress bar
 - Become a moderator after creating 10 posts

 ## Production